 The classical example of a hyperbolic polynomial is the determinant of a generic symmetric $n \times n$ matrix.
 It can be shown that this polynomial is hyperbolic with respect to the identity matrix.
-This led P. D. Lax in 1958 \cite{Lax58} to ask whether every hyperbolic homogeneous polynomial in three variables admits a determinantal representation.
-More precisely, assume $f \in \R[x_0,x_1,x_2]$ is a homogeneous polynomial of degree $m$ hyperbolic with respect to $(1,0,0)$, P. D. Lax asked whether there exist symmetric matrices $A_0, A_1, A_2 \in \textrm{M}_m(\R)$, with $A_0$ positive definite and $f = \det(x_0 A_0 + x_1 A_1 + x_2 A_2)$.
-It was observed by A. Lewis, P. Parrilo and M. Ramana in \cite{LPR05} that this follows from a result of V. Vinnikov and W. Helton in \cite{HelVin07}.
+This led Lax in 1958 \cite{Lax58} to ask whether every hyperbolic homogeneous polynomial in three variables has a determinantal representation.
+More precisely, assume $f \in \R[x_0,x_1,x_2]$ is a homogeneous polynomial of degree $m$, hyperbolic with respect to $(1,0,0)$.
+Lax asked whether there exist symmetric matrices $A_0, A_1, A_2 \in \textrm{M}_m(\R)$, with $A_0$ positive definite and $f = \det(x_0 A_0 + x_1 A_1 + x_2 A_2)$.
+It was observed by Lewis,Parrilo and Ramana in \cite{LPR05} that this follows from a result of Vinnikov and Helton in \cite{HelVin07}.
 The conjecture fails for $d > 2$ even in a weakened form, see \cite{Bea00}, \cite{Bra11} and \cite{KerVin12} for more details.
 The generalized Lax conjecture described above can be formulated as follows.
-Given a homogeneous polynomial $f \in \R[x_0,\ldots,x_d]$ hyperbolic with respect to $e$, can we find another homogeneous polynomial $g \in \R[x_0,\ldots,x_d]$ hyperbolic with respect to $e$, such that the product $fg$ is hyperbolic with respect to every point in the connected component of $e$ in $\R^{d+1} \setminus Z(f)$ and $fg$ admits a symmetric determinantal representation definite at $e$.
+Given a homogeneous polynomial $f \in \R[x_0,\ldots,x_d]$ hyperbolic with respect to $e$, can we find another homogeneous polynomial $g \in \R[x_0,\ldots,x_d]$ hyperbolic with respect to $e$, such that the product $fg$ is hyperbolic with respect to every point in the connected component of $e$ in $\R^{d+1} \setminus Z(f)$ and $fg$ has a symmetric determinantal representation definite at $e$?
 The best result known today regarding this conjecture is due to the first author in \cite{Kum}.
 The reader is referred to \cite{Vppf} for an extensive overview of classical notions of hyperbolicity and determinantal representations.